rmit-sdo-2024-s2/s3962053-assignment-1/README.md

 └── analysis.txt

 ## How to Contribute
-- Create a new branch for your feature: `git checkout -b feature/your-feature-name`
+1. Create a new branch for your feature:
+    ```bash
+    git checkout -b feature/your-feature-name
+    ```

+2. Commit your changes:
+    ```bash
-- Commit your changes: `git commit -m 'Add some feature'`
+    git commit -m 'Add some feature'
+    ```

-- Push to the branch: `git push origin feature/your-feature-name`
+3. Push to the branch:
+    ```bash
+    git push origin feature/your-feature-name
+    ```

-- Create a pull request
+4. Create a pull request.

+## Contact Information
+For any questions or support, please contact Gia Tin at s3962053@rmit.edu.vn.